 - The fastest way to progress in your exercise

-- Get an exercise check-up.
-If you’re about to begin an exercise program, then it's wise to visit your doctor and get the all-clear before you start.
+If you’re about to begin an exercise programme, then it's wise to visit your doctor and get the all-clear before you start.
 Your doctor will be able to advise you on any precautions that you may need to take in order to maintain your health or prevent injuries.
 Once you have taken any necessary precautions, you can begin working out.
 It's also a good idea to go through a 'ready for exercise' checklist before you begin exercising.

-- Seek professional fitness advice.
-More time spent getting advice at the beginning of your training will mean you won’t end up going down the wrong training route – which could lead to illness, injury, or both.
+More time spent getting advice at the beginning of your training will mean that you won’t end up going down the wrong training route – which could lead to illness, injury, or both.
 By linking up with an exercise professional who can assess all elements of your fitness and advise you on correct training for you, your exercise will have more focus and you will progress towards your goals at a much faster rate.

-- Build your fitness gradually.
 Once you begin, you will want to see results – and quickly, too.
-But although fitness improvements are a great motivator by helping you to continue and progress further, it is extremely important that you don’t attempt to do too much too soon.
-Your body will need time to adapt to the new demands that you are placing upon it – so rather than look to advance in huge leaps, make small improvements over a longer period, as this will be sustainable.
+But although fitness improvements are a great motivator by helping you to progress further, it is extremely important that you don’t attempt to do too much too soon.
+Your body will need time to adapt to the new demands that you are placing upon it – so rather than looking to advance in huge leaps, make small improvements over a longer period, as this will be sustainable.
 The last thing you want when your enthusiasm is running high is to get an injury because you’ve pushed too hard!

-- Forget to warm up and cool down for exercise.
 A warm-up prepares your body for exercise and a cool-down returns it safely to its pre-exercise state.
-Both are a key part of each training session and need only take between five and 10 minutes each respectively.
+Both are a key part of each training session and each need only take five to 10 minutes.
 As well as helping prevent injury during your session and reducing any post-exercise soreness after your workout, a thorough warm-up will result in better performance during your session and a proper cool-down will result in a faster recovery before your next session.
 Structuring your exercise sessions correctly is essential and the best way to ensure you get an effective session and stay injury free.

-For a fitness program to be successful, it needs to be integrated into your life by following some basic guidelines in the same way as with any other activity that you do.
-By following the realbuzz.com top 10 training protocols above, you are giving yourself the best possible chance of getting fit, staying fit, avoiding injury and progressing safely so that you can maintain your health and fitness program in the long term.
+For a fitness programme to be successful, it needs to be integrated into your life by following some basic guidelines in the same way as any other activity that you do.
+Following the training protocols above give you the best possible chance of getting fit, staying fit, avoiding injury and progressing safely so that you can maintain your fitness programme in the long term.

 There is considerable statistical evidence to show that if you train correctly, you can continue to reap the benefits from your training in every decade of your life – so what better incentive is there to make sure you always ‘train smart’?